NuITTake/simple-level-log/README.md

 ```

-### Example-4: Set level to INFO, which will turn on info, warn, and error methods.
+### Example-4: Set level to INFO (which will implicitly turn on info, warn, and error methods amd other methods off) and explicitly turn on verbose

 ```
 const logger = require('./logger.js')